marksweiss/mongoose-flatmatcher/README.md

 ## Installation

 `npm install mongoose-flatmatcher`.
-The simply `require('flatmatcher)` in modules where you wish to use flatmatcher.
+The simply `require('flatmatcher')` in modules where you wish to use flatmatcher.

 ## Development

 To run the tests in test/, `make test`.
 You will need to install the dev dependencies listed in package.json.
-To do so run `npm install` from the directory you installed mongoose-flatmatcher into, which will be ~/node_modules/mongoose-flatmatcher if you installed using `npm install mongoose-flatmatcher`.
+To do so run `npm install [DEP]` from the directory you installed mongoose-flatmatcher into, which will be ~/node_modules/mongoose-flatmatcher if you installed using `npm install mongoose-flatmatcher`.

 ## License